 History Core Program

-Beginning in the 2012–2013 academic year, students in the History Core will be required to take part in a wide variety of cultural activities and events.
+Throughout the academic year, students take part in a wide variety of cultural activities and events.
 History Core classes will attend music concerts and theater performances, visit the Burns Library, watch films, and go to special evening lectures by History Department faculty and distinguished visitors.
 Students and faculty will also leave the B.C. campus to go on historical walking tours of Boston and visit local museums, including the Museum of Fine Arts, the Peabody Museum, and the Harvard Natural History Museum.

 By sharing such "fieldwork" experiences together, students and faculty will add new dimensions and depth to historical understanding.

 Please contact Prof. Owen Stanwood at firstname.lastname@example.org with any questions you may have about the core as well as for approval of core course taken abroad.